 An overview of the range of methodological approaches to language teaching as they relate to the teaching of four macroskills in English (listening, speaking, reading and writing) at various levels.
-Prerequisites: ENGL 395 Theories of Language Acquisition and Learning.
+Prerequisites: ENGL 395.

 FILM AND MEDIA STUDIES

 A study of films adapted from novels and plays.
 The course investigates the nature of the relationship of these forms.
 Attention will be paid to the theory of film with comparison to the aesthetics of the printed word and the live performance.
 Attendance at screenings required.